wangshan/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 where `sk` is the HPKE secret key, `task_id` is the task ID, and `nonce` and `extensions` are the nonce and extensions of the report share respectively.
-If decryption fails, then the aggregator MUST fail with error `hpke-decrypt-error`.
+If decryption fails, the leader marks this report as invalid and removes it from the set of candidate reports.

-Next, the aggregator runs the preparation-state initialization algorithm for the VDAF associated with the task and computes the first state transition.
-Let `agg_param` denote the aggregation parameter, and let `input_share` denote the input share:
+Next, the leader runs the preparation-state initialization algorithm for the VDAF associated with the task and computes the first state transition.
+Let `vdaf_verify_param` denote the pre-configured VDAF verification parameter, `agg_param` denote the aggregation parameter, `nonce` denote the report nonce, and let `input_share` denote the input share:

 ~~~
 agg_state = VDAF.prep_init(vdaf_verify_param, agg_param, nonce, input_share)
 ~~~

-Once the leader has initialized this state for all selected report shares, the leader then creates an AggregateInitReq message for each helper to initialize the process of preparing a set of reports for aggregation.
+Once the leader has initialized this state for all candidate report shares, the leader then creates an AggregateInitReq message for each helper to initialize the process of aggregating this candidate set.
 This message is structured as follows:

 ~~~
 struct {
   TaskID task_id;
   opaque agg_param<0..2^16-1>;
-  InputReportShare seq<1..2^16-1>;
+  ReportShare seq<1..2^16-1>;
 } AggregateInitReq;
 ~~~

-The `nonce` and `extensions` fields of each InputReportShare match that in the Report uploaded by the client.
+The `nonce` and `extensions` fields of each ReportShare match that in the Report uploaded by the client.
 The `encrypted_input_share` field is the `HpkeCiphertext` whose index in `Report.encrypted_input_shares` is equal to the index of the aggregator in the task's `aggregator_endpoints`.
 The `agg_param` field is an opaque, VDAF-specific